cchevalier/adn4-BuildItBigger/README.md

 ### Step 4: Add Functional Tests

     Add code to test that your Async task successfully retrieves a non-empty string.
-For a refresher on setting up Android tests, check out demo 4.09.

 #### References:
 From this [discussion](https://discussions.udacity.com/t/writing-tests-for-async-task/25482):